AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 This package comes pre-configured to connect to Adobe Analytics.
 The steps below are provided to allow this configuration to be updated.

 1. Navigate to *https://&lt;aemserver&gt;:&lt;port&gt;/libs/cq/core/content/tools/cloudservices.html*
-1. Locate the Adobe Analytics section, and select “Show Configurations” link.
+1. Locate the Adobe Analytics section, and select "Show Configurations" link.
-1. Select the “We.Gov Adobe Analytics (Analytics Configuration)” configuration.
+1. Select the "We.Gov Adobe Analytics (Analytics Configuration)" configuration.

    ![Analytics cloud service configuration](assets/analytics_config.jpg)

-1. Click on the “Edit” button to update the Adobe Analytics configuration (you will need to provide the Shared Secret).
-Click on “Connect to Analytics” to connect, and “OK” to complete.
+1. Click on the "Edit" button to update the Adobe Analytics configuration (you will need to provide the Shared Secret).
+Click on "Connect to Analytics" to connect, and "OK" to complete.

    ![We.Gov Adobe Analytics](assets/wegov_adobe_analytics.jpg)

-1. From the same page, click “We.Gov Adobe Analytics Framework (Analytics Framework)” if you wish to update the framework configurations (see [Enable AEM authoring](../../forms/using/forms-install-configure-gov-reference-site.md#enableauthoring) to enable Authoring).
+1. From the same page, click "We.Gov Adobe Analytics Framework (Analytics Framework)" if you wish to update the framework configurations (see [Enable AEM authoring](../../forms/using/forms-install-configure-gov-reference-site.md#enableauthoring) to enable Authoring).

 #### Adobe Analytics Locating User Credentials {#analytics-locating-user-credentials}